 11. Groking Algorithms\

-Here is a nice diagram which weighs this book with other algorithms book mentioned in this list:
+Here is a nice diagram that weighs this book with other algorithms book mentioned in this list:

-In short, one of the best Algorithms book for any beginner programmer.
+In short, one of the best Algorithms books for any beginner programmer.
 It doesn't cover all the data structure and algorithms but whatever it covers, it explains them well.

 That's all about 10 Algorithm books every programmer should read.
-I agree that algorithms are a complex topic and its not easy to understand them in one reading, in that case, I suggest to read the same book twice.
+I agree that algorithms are a complex topic and it's not easy to understand them in one reading, in that case, I suggest reading the same book twice.

 Also just reading is not enough, try to implement them in a programming language you love.
 It doesn't hurt writing your own ArrayList, HashMap, or a tree-based Map implementation.

-Effect of learning Algorithm is not immediately visible but you will notice a subtle improvement in your thinking, solution building and code quality over time.
+The effect of the learning Algorithm is not immediately visible but you will notice a subtle improvement in your thinking, solution building, and code quality over time.

 Btw, if you are interested in an online course on algorithms, I suggest you check out Data Structures and Algorithms: Deep Dive Using Javaon Udemy.
 It's not a free course but you can buy in just under $10 to $15 on several of Udemy flash sales, which happens every few days

 Other Data Structure and Algorithms Articles* you may like